jbrucker/jbcrypt-demo/README.md

 | harry    | hackme   |Harry Hacker |
 | sally    | hackme2  |Sally Cracker |

-By viewing the file, you can see that the plain text passwords aren't stored, but you can still "login" as these users.
+By viewing this file, you can see that plain text passwords aren't stored, but you can still "login" as these users.

 ## Installation and Run